chouj/SimpleEddyDetection/README.md

     Eddy.radius: radius of an circle that has the same area as the eddy area enclosed by the eddy edge.
 Unit: Km

-    Eddy.edge: two vectors specify the longitudes and latitudes of eddy edge defined by the largest closed sla contour.
+    Eddy.edge: two vectors specify the longitudes and latitudes of eddy edge defined by the outermost closed sla contour.

  ###  A NetCDF file will be generated if successful detection.